logo

 Abstract

 Daily calorie restriction (CR) and intermittent fasting (IF) enhance longevity and cognition but the effects and mechanisms that differentiate these two paradigms are unknown.
-This study compared IF (every-other-day feeding) to a matched 10% daily CR and ad libitum conditions in female C57BL6 mice.
-After 3 months, IF improved long-term memory retention, increased hippocampal neurogenesis (AHN), and upregulated the longevity gene *Klotho* (*Kl*) in the hippocampus.
-Downregulating *Kl* in human hippocampal progenitor cells decreased neurogenesis, while overexpression increased it. *Kl* knockout mice showed impaired AHN.
-The findings suggest IF is superior to 10% CR for enhancing memory, and identify *Kl* as a key regulator of IF's effects on cognition through AHN.
+We examined whether IF in the form of every-other-day feeding enhances cognition and adult hippocampal neurogenesis (AHN) when compared to a matched 10% daily CR intake and ad libitum conditions.
+After 3 months under IF, female C57BL6 mice exhibited improved long-term memory retention.
+IF increased the number of BrdU-labeled cells and neuroblasts in the hippocampus, and microarray analysis revealed that the longevity gene Klotho (Kl) was upregulated in the hippocampus by IF only.
+Furthermore, we found that downregulating Kl in human hippocampal progenitor cells led to decreased neurogenesis, whereas Kl overexpression increased neurogenesis.
+Finally, histological analysis of Kl knockout mice brains revealed that Kl is required for AHN, particularly in the dorsal hippocampus.
+These data suggest that IF is superior to 10% CR in enhancing memory and identifies Kl as a novel candidate molecule that regulates the effects of IF on cognition likely via AHN enhancement.

 Publisher